microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 Moves the specified items from the given source array to the desired location within the array.

 Preconditions:
-* There is no schema change edit that this edit is both concurrent to and sequenced after.
+* There is no concurrent schema change edit that is sequenced before this one.

 Postconditions:
 * The [specified items](#specifying-the-set-of-removed-items) are moved to the targeted [gap](#location-of-inserted-items).

-If multiple clients concurrently move an item, then that item will be moved to the destination indicated by the move of the client whose edit is ordered last.
+If multiple clients concurrently move an item, then that item will be moved to the destination indicated by the move of the client whose edit is sequenced last.

 ### `removeRange(start?: number, end?: number): void`

 Removes the items between the specified indices.

 Preconditions:
-* There is no schema change edit that this edit is both concurrent to and sequenced after.
+* There is no concurrent schema change edit that is sequenced before this one.

 Postconditions:
 * The [specified items](#specifying-the-set-of-removed-items) are removed.

 Removed items are saved internally for a time in case they need to be restored as a result of an undo operation.
-Changes made to them will apply despite their removed status.
+Changes made to them by concurrent edits will apply despite their removed status.

 ## Other Operations